 Economic Planning and Policy

-This specialization is concerned with economic development issues at the local, regional, and, to some extent, national and global levels.
+This concentration is concerned with economic development issues at the local, regional, and, to some extent, national and global levels.
 It is designed to allow planning students to focus on policy and planning responses to problems of structural economic change, adjustment involving shifts in jobs and investment between sectors and locations; and regional and urban impacts of new trade conditions.
 At the same time, ‘economic planning’ is considered broadly to encompass ‘Third World’; and community development; culture, creativity and innovation as factors of economic development; and the key nexus between transportation and economic development.
-The specialization also offers courses in advanced economic planning methods such as demographic forecasting and modeling of urban and regional systems.
+The concentration also offers courses in advanced economic planning methods such as demographic forecasting and modeling of urban and regional systems.

-Economic Planning and Policy Specialization Courses
+Economic Planning and Policy Concentration Courses

 |AEC 1102H||Community Development: Innovative Models||TBA|